macedocoding/bix-tech-challenge/README.md

 <br />
 <br />
 <br />
-Finnaly, click on "Data Orchestration" and execute tech_challenge_worlflow.hwf by clicking on the triangle-shaped button.
+Finally, click on "Data Orchestration" and execute tech_challenge_worlflow.hwf by clicking on the triangle-shaped button.

 ![Workflow ready to be executed](./images/button.png)
 <br />